-- B. CONDITIONS FOR VARIANCES.
-Variances shall only be issued: - Upon a determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud on or victimization of the public or conflict with existing local laws or ordinances;

-- For the repair, rehabilitation or restoration of historic structures upon a determination that the proposed repair or rehabilitation will not preclude the structure's continued designation as a historic structure and the variance is the minimum necessary to preserve the historic character and design of the structure; - 3.
-Upon a determination that the variance is the minimum necessary, considering the flood hazard, to afford relief; - 4.
+- B. Conditions for Variances.
+Variances shall only be issued: - 1.
+Upon a determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud on or victimization of the public or conflict with existing local laws or ordinances; - 2.
+For the repair, rehabilitation or restoration of historic structures upon a determination that the proposed repair or rehabilitation will not preclude the structure's continued designation as a historic structure and the variance is the minimum necessary to preserve the historic character and design of the structure; - 3.
+Upon a determination that the variance is the minimum necessary, considering the flood hazard, to afford relief: - 4.
 Upon a showing of good and sufficient cause; - 5.
 Upon a determination that failure to grant the variance would result in exceptional hardship to the applicant; - 6.
 Upon a showing that the use cannot perform its intended purpose unless it is located or carried out in close proximity to water.
-This includes only facilities defined in 15.04.020 of this ordinance in the definition of "Functionally Dependent Use" and - C. VARIANCE CRITERIA.
-In considering variance applications, the Planning Commission shall consider all technical evaluations, all relevant factors, standards specified in other sections of this chapter, and: - 1.
+This includes only facilities defined in Section 15.04.020 in the definition of "Functionally dependent use"; and - C. Variance Criteria.
+In considering variance applications, the planning commission shall consider all technical evaluations, all relevant factors, standards specified in other sections of this chapter, and: - 1.
 The danger that materials may be swept onto other lands to the injury of others; - 2.
 The danger of life and property due to flooding or erosion damage; - 3.
 The susceptibility of the proposed facility and its contents to flood damage and the effect of such damage on the individual owner; - 4.
 The importance of the services provided by the proposed facility to the community; - 5.
 The necessity to the facility of a waterfront location, where applicable; - 6.
 The availability of alternative locations for the proposed use which are not subject to flooding or erosion damage; - 7.
+The compatibility of the proposed use with existing and anticipated development;
-The compatibility of the proposed use with existing and anticipated development: - 8.
-The relationship of the proposed use to the Comprehensive Plan and Flood Plain Management Program for that area; - The safety of access to the property in times of flood for ordinary and emergency vehicles; - 10.
-The expected heights, velocity, duration, rate of rise, and sediment transport of the flood waters expected at the site; and - 11.
-The cost of providing governmental services during and after flood conditions, including maintenance and repair of public utilities and facilities such as sewer, gas, electrical, and water systems, and streets, and bridges.

-- D. Variances shall not be issued within any floodway if any increase in flood levels during the base flood discharge would result. - E. Variances may be issued for nonresidential buildings to allow a lesser degree of floodproofing than watertight or dry floodproofing, where the economic activity and resulting benefit to the community outweighs the damage potential. - F. The city shall notify the applicant in writing over the signature of the planning director that: - 1.
-The issuance of a variance to construct a structure below the Base Flood Elevation will result in increased premium rates for flood insurance up to amounts as high as \$25 for \$100 of insurance coverage; and - 2.
-Such construction below the Base Flood Elevation level increases risks to life and property. - G. The Floodplain Administrator shall maintain a record of all variance actions, including justification for their issuance.
+- 8. The relationship of the proposed use to the comprehensive plan and floodplain management program for that area: - 9.
+The safety of access to the property in times of flood for ordinary and emergency vehicles; - 10.
+The expected heights, velocity, duration, rate of rise, and sediment transport of the floodwaters expected at the site; and - 11.
+The cost of providing governmental services during and after flood conditions, including maintenance and repair of public utilities and facilities such as sewer, gas, electrical, and water systems, and streets, and bridges. - D. Variances shall not be issued within any floodway if any increase in flood levels during the base flood discharge would result. - E. Variances may be issued for nonresidential buildings to allow a lesser degree of floodproofing than watertight or dry floodproofing, where the economic activity and resulting benefit to the community outweighs the damage potential. - F. The city shall notify the applicant in writing over the signature of the planning director that: - 1.
+The issuance of a variance to construct a structure below the base flood elevation will result in increased premium rates for flood insurance up to amounts as high as twenty-five dollars for one hundred dollars of insurance coverage; and - 2.
+Such construction below the base flood elevation level increases risks to life and property. - G. The floodplain administrator shall maintain a record of all variance actions, including justification for their issuance.
+(Ord.
+21-07 § 13, 2021.)